google-deepmind/AQuA/README.md

  * `rationale` - A natural language description of the solution to the problem
  * `correct` - The correct option

-Here is an example of problem object:
+Here is an example of a problem object:

     {
     "question": "A grocery sells a bag of ice for $1.25, and makes 20% profit.
 If it sells 500 bags of ice, how much total profit does it make?",